christinavaldesera-gif/402.467_Applied-GIS-Fundamentals/labs/lab_08.md

    - In the  `Band quick settings ` menu at the  `Wavelength ` field, select the `Sentinel-2` option from the dropdown to assign accurate central wavelengths
    - Check the box `Create raster of band set (stack bands)`
    - Press `Run`.
 A dialog will prompt you to select a directory and filename for the stacked raster.
 Choose a location and save
    - The stacked raster will be created and saved in your selected folder
-- Click `Close` to save the band set
+   - Click `Close` to apply these settings and close the band set window

 > ❓**Question:** Click to see the answer
 <details>